Junior Developer Pipeline AI Crisis: The Narrowing Pyramid

 The race is now on.
 The challenge for the cloud industry is to translate the high-level, technical criteria of the SOVs into auditable, real-world reality to achieve that elusive top SEAL-4 ranking.
 The battle for the future of Europe’s cloud is officially underway.

-Decoding Figma’s AWS Spend: Beyond the Hype and Panic
+Figma AWS Costs Explained: Beyond the Hype and Panic

-Figma’s recent IPO filing revealed a daily AWS expenditure of roughly $300,000, translating to approximately $109 million annually, or 12% of its reported revenue of $821 million.
-The company also committed to a minimum spend of $545 million over the next five years with AWS.
+Figma’s recent IPO filing revealed that its Figma AWS costs amount to roughly $300,000 per day, approximately $109 million annually, or 12% of its reported revenue of $821 million.
+The company is also committed to a minimum spend of $545 million with AWS over the next five years.
 Cue the online meltdown.
 “Figma is doomed!”
 “Fire the CTO!”
 The internet, in its infinite wisdom, declared.
-I wrote a news item on it for InfoQ and thought, ‘Let’s put things into perspective and add my own experience.’
+I wrote a news item on it for InfoQ and thought, let’s put things into perspective.

 (Source: Figma.com)